TYPO3-Console/TYPO3-Console/Documentation/AdministratorManual/Index.rst

 .. code-block:: bash

-	git clone https://github.com/helhum/typo3_console.git typo3conf/ext/
+	git clone https://github.com/helhum/typo3_console.git typo3conf/ext/typo3_console

-Don't forget to activate the extension in the extension manager.
+Don't forget to **activate the extension** in the extension manager.

 To get the ``typo3cms`` command, just **copy** ``typo3conf/ext/typo3_console/Scripts/typo3cms`` to your TYPO3 root directory and make sure it is marked as executable.
-Windows users must copy
-``typo3conf/ext/typo3_console/Scripts/typo3cms.bat`` to the TYPO3 root directory and set the location to the php.exe in that file (untested but should work).
+Windows users must copy ``typo3conf/ext/typo3_console/Scripts/typo3cms.bat`` to the TYPO3 root directory and set the location to the php.exe in that file (untested but should work).

 3. Via composer
 ^^^^^^^^^^^^^^^